canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/build-a-kernel-snap.md

 ## Inside a kernel snap

-A kernel snap contain the Linux kernel image and its associated modules, alongside a _RAM disk image_ as well as firmware and, on non-x86_64 platforms, device tree files.
+A kernel snap contains the Linux kernel image and its associated modules, alongside a _RAM disk image_ as well as firmware and, on non-x86_64 platforms, device tree files.